This information applies to residential tenancies - meaning it applies to people renting a place to live.

 The written notice must say:

-As of February 3, 2023 landlords can give the written pdf notice of a rent increase at any time of year.
-(192 KB) Before that change in the law landlords could only give notice of a rent increase 4 months before the lease anniversary date.
-Learn more about changes in the Residential Tenancies rules that came into effect on February 3 2023 at novascotia.ca/residential-tenancies-program-legislative-changes
+As of February 3, 2023, landlords can give written notice of a rent increase at any time of year.
+Before that change in the law, landlords could only give notice 4 months before the lease anniversary date.

 Ending a lease early due to a rent increase